Mountain Hardwear Canyon Long Sleeve Review

 Versatility

 The fit is more complementary to an athletic build, being a little more trim in key points of the shirt and a little less blousy.
-If you have a slim build and find yourself swimming in a traditional button-up shirts, the Canyon could be even more appealing to you.
-That said, the cut isn't so slim as to be hard to move about, or hinder dissipation of heat and perspiration away from the body.
+If you have a slim build and find yourself swimming in traditional button-up shirts, the Canyon could be even more appealing to you.
+That said, the cut isn't so slim as to be hard to move about or hinder the dissipation of heat and perspiration away from the body.

 Durability

 Like many sun shirts in our review, durability is inexorably linked with breathability.
 Exceptionally durable shirts can also act like body ovens.
-A fine balance has to be found to allow a shirt to weather the worst of abuse, while still being comfortable enough to wear all day.
+A fine balance has to be found to allow a shirt to weather the worst of abuse while still being comfortable enough to wear all day.

 The Canyon does sport two extra buttons for on-the-trail repairs, which is a nice touch.
-There are more durable button-shirts that we've tested, but for mid-to-high intensity activities, we'd rather be shod within this shirt than any of those other, more stuffy-feeling options.
+There are more durable button-shirts that we've tested, but for mid-to-high-intensity activities, we'd rather be shod within this shirt than any of those other, more stuffy-feeling options.

-If you are looking for a durable button-up sun shirt, and don't prefer looking like you just stepped off of the set of a Bass Pro Shop commercial, the Mountain Hardwear Canyon is the sun shirt for you.
-It's versatile, performs admirably, prevents needing to lather yourself in SPF 50, and is plenty packable to be taken on the road.
-This is a shirt we highly recommend and was the clear pick for our Editors' Choice Award.
+If you are looking for a durable button-up sun shirt and prefer to not look like you just stepped off of the set of a Bass Pro Shop commercial, the Mountain Hardwear Canyon is the sun shirt for you.
+It's versatile, performs admirably, and is plenty packable to be taken on the road.
+This is a shirt we highly recommend, and considering the careful balance of durability, breathability, and versatility, the moderate price of the Canyon seems more than justifiable.
+We tested cheaper alternatives, but none that combine the same stylish looks and features as this one.